ScriptRaccoon/svelte-library-demo/README.md

 # Svelte Library Demo

-This is a demo how to work with SQLite and SvelteKit.
+This is a demo on how to work with SQLite and SvelteKit.